 Engaged Students: Students deserve learning environments created to meet the needs of their individual learning styles.
 Students should feel committed and supported when they are in college.
 Students should feel engaged and supported when they are in college.

 Collaborative learning: The best learning occurs when students and teachers can build strong connections.
 And the furniture in their classrooms should help them make those connections, not retain them.
 And the furniture in their classrooms should help them make those connections, not hold them back.

 Why are these 21st century learning environments more effective?

-Today's learning environments look very different from what they did even just 10 years ago.
-Common rows of desks are retiring and teachers constantly move and encourage engagement rather than being idle and lecturing.
+Today’s learning environments look very different from what they did even just 10 years ago.
+Common rows of desks are removed and teachers are constantly moving and encouraging engagement rather than being idle and lecturing.
 This is because many studies have found that student achievement increases when we embrace flexibility.
-Similarly, by using modern technology and techniques to improve the classroom experience.
+Likewise, through the use of technology and modern techniques to improve the classroom experience.

 Benefits of the Modern Learning Environment

 Expanding the understanding of ideal learning environments for modern students will help: